privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'preferredTokenType' => '',

     /**
+     * !
+REQUIRED SERVER-SIDE ACTION !
+     * To confirm the authentication, simpleSAMLphp needs some more info, than this,
+     * what privacyIDEA is sending from default in the response.
+To adjust and complete the server response,
+     * go to the server settings, add a policy from scope: “authorization”, and in “Action” check as follows:
+     * setting actions → add_resolver_in_response
+     * setting actions → add_user_in_response
+     * miscellaneous → application_tokentype
+     * These attributes are required to identify the user and trust the authentication which was fully
+     * provided by the external services like the privacyIDEA.
+     */

+    /**
-     * This is the translation from privacyIDEA attribute names to
-     * SAML attribute names.
+     * Translation from privacyIDEA attribute names to the SAML attribute names.
-     * Optional.
+     * Required.
      */
     'attributemap' => array(
         'username' => 'samlLoginName',